TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/driverlib/spi_controller_multibyte_fifo_poll/README.md

 Note: The use of "Master" and "Slave", along with "MOSI/MISO" terminology is being considered obsolete.
 These terms will be replaced with "Controller" and "Peripheral", and "PICO/POCI" respectively.

 The following example configures the SPI as a Controller.
-This example can be used with the spi_peripheral_multibyte_fifo_poll example running on another device.
+This example is intended to be used with the spi_peripheral_multibyte_fifo_poll example running on another device.
 This example fills the TX FIFO with 4 bytes of data and transmits it to the SPI Peripheral.
 It then waits to receive 4 bytes of data from the Peripheral to fill up the RX FIFO.